 In 2023 the Gatsby Foundation embarked on a significant programme of research and consultation to capture innovation, unpick challenges and assess what, if any, refinement might be needed to the Gatsby Benchmarks.
 Gatsby is also reviewing evidence that has emerged since its original report in 2014.
 This included engaging with overseas organisations who were inspired by the benchmarks and have adapted and adopted them for their own national contexts.
-This stream of work involved examining the adaptation of the Gatsby Benchmarks in various countries, but focused on Hong Kong, Norway and Spain.
+This stream of work involved examining the adaptation of the Gatsby Benchmarks in various locations, but focused on the special administrative region of Hong Kong and on two countries, Norway and Spain.
 It is anticipated that the insights from this research will be crucial for the effective review and potential refinement of the benchmarks.